Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Common generalized principles and social discussion

 We could also estimate the relevant parameter range as a function of dataset size.
 Effectively, we want to truncate the distribution or ``cut off its tail'' as no more data points are likely to lie outside of it.
 This requires us to approximate what is the maximal value found with $N$ data points.
 A simple estimate for the maximal value with a non-truncated power-law is \cite{Newman:2005}

-Even for exponents in the empirically common range, $\Eb(x_\text{max})$ grows very rapidly with $N$, and the largest observations can be several orders of magnitude larger than typical ones.
-For example, by \eqref{eq:powerlawestimate}, if human lengths were distributed according to a power-law instead of a normal, even with an $\alpha$ in a high range of commonly found values, the tallest people could be multiple kilometers long.
+Even for exponents in the empirically common range, $\Eb(x_\text{max})$ grows very rapidly with $N$, and the largest observations can be several orders of magnitude larger than the smaller ones.
 This heaviness of the tail of a power-law may often be taken synonymous with the fact that the distribution does not have exponential suppression for outliers.
 Truncated power-laws hence tend to generate stronger deviations from equality and generalized principles with smaller $p$ than many other distributions with exponential decay of the tail(s).